Youth Participants (Summer/Fall 2021)

 Youth Participant

 Lucy is a senior at Fairfax High School in Los Angeles, where she explores many of her interests.
-She loves learning history, exploring fashion, and running long distances.
+She loves learning history, exploring fashion, and long-distance running.
 She loves trying new things and has recently discovered her fascination with physics.
-She is president of the Peace and Social Justice club and captain of the Track and Field and Cross Country team.
+She is president of the Peace and Social Justice Club and captain of the track and field and cross country teams.
 She has also learned to be active in her community, mainly as a part of KYCC’s high school BRIDGE program and the Hope Global Outreach Foundation.
 Born and raised in Koreatown, she has never learned of its history.
 However, through the years, she has learned to cherish its prominent culture and diversity.
 Through this program, she hopes to hone her writing skills and explore undiscovered aspects of her hometown.
-In the future, Lucy hopes to study economics and history at UChicago.
+In the future, Lucy hopes to study economics and history at the University of Chicago.

 Lucy's story →